 Mind you, depending on the exact call the requirements may vary, but these suggestions are a good starting point.
 Not all extra elements will cost you a lot more.
 For example, we will always make all of our websites 100% responsive for perfect accessibility from desktop, tablet or phone.
 And of course you can add as much text or as many links to your website as you like, without making the website more expensive.
 But this is already thinking ahead; the requirements listed above are the basis for this blog, and the good news is that it makes for a pretty straightforward website.
 So…

-What are the costs for a basic EU-approved website?
+What are the costs for a EU-approved research website?

 Even if you keep your website to a minimum in terms of pages and content, you still need an overall design or corporate style, a logo, and you have to design every single page.
 As a rule, you will need at least five pages: Home, About the project, Consortium partners, News and Results, Contact.
 None of these pages needs a huge amount of content (less is more when reading online!), and you could write it yourself.
 A web designer would then use that to design and create pages around that content.